-Other income for the three months ended March 31, 2023 consisted primarily of a gain associated with a foreign currency hedging transaction which was entered into to mitigate our exposure to the foreign currency exchange risk associated with our Insulin Supply Agreement.
+Other income (expense) for the three and nine months ended September 30, 2023 and 2022 consisted of gain or loss fluctuations in foreign currency hedging transactions that were entered into to mitigate our exposure to the foreign currency exchange risk associated with our Insulin Supply Agreement.
+The three and nine months ended September 30, 2023 also included the recognition of a gain on disposal of fixed assets.